ofelcan164/API/sections/authentication.md

 OAuth 2
 -------

 1. Register your application with Image Relay.
 You need an Image Relay account to do this.
-Once logged in to IR, click on "My Account" in the upper right corner.
+Once logged in to IR, expand your user profile menu in the top right corner, then select "Account Settings".
 Select "Developers" from the menu on the left.
 You'll need to provide your application name and a callback URI.

 2. Redirect the user to our authorization endpoint, https://launch.imagerelay.com/oauth/authorize